Cowboys News App [Android]

 Trade Potential?

-Given the uncertainty around Jaylon Smith's health, giving up Hitchens is a risky prospect.
-He is easily the team's best second option at middle linebacker.
-Even if Smith gets through and unscathed, do you really want to drop your best insurance policy at any point in 2017?
+Given the uncertainty around Jaylon Smith’s health, giving up Hitchens is a risky prospect.
+He is easily the team’s best second option at middle linebacker.
+Even if Smith gets through training camp and preseason unscathed, do you really want to drop your best insurance policy at any point in 2017?

 If Dallas would even consider trading Hitchens, it wouldn't be until after preseason.
 This is often when you see teams trying to move their surplus players for future drafts picks or to fill positions of need.
 Because Hitchens could be the primary backup at all three LB spots, he wouldn't get traded until there's more certainty and fewer opportunities for disaster.